alfe-ai/ProgramaticPuppet/README.md

 The **scrollBottom** step scrolls the page all the way down.
 Use it to trigger lazy loading or reach elements near the bottom.

+The **scroll** step scrolls the page down by the specified number of pixels.
+Enter the amount to scroll in the field next to the step.

 The **mouseClickCoordinates** step clicks at the specified X and Y coordinates on the page.